-NIGERIA’S CORRUPTION IS NOT JUST ABOUT THE GOVERNMENT BUT YOU AND I
+NIGERIA’S CORRUPTION IS NOT JUST ABOUT THE GOVERNMENT

 Corruption is probably as old as Nigeria.
 It has enjoyed free accommodation in the lives of Nigerians that it appears too impossible to deal with it.
 This is very pathetic.
 One of the cardinal reasons for past military coups has always been resolve to fight corruption.
 Even democratically elected governments are sometimes sent packing democratically as a result of corruption endemic.
 Apart from rapid population growth accused of causing poverty in Nigeria, corruption is popularly known to be a great contributor.